Oussail/nearby_shops/readme.md

 ### Prerequisites

--Important : I try to use Schema Builder in laravel for models but it didn't work cause a problem with foreign keys, so so as not to waste more time I pass and here I give you below what you need
+-Important : I try to use Schema Builder in laravel for models but it didn't work cause a problem with foreign keys(UNSIGNED COLUMNS), so so as not to waste more time I pass and here I give you below what you need
 - You need to :
   - Create database nearby_shops
   - add those in .env file :